Clicky Skip to Content

 As for quick oats, they are cleaned, steamed, and lightly roasted to stabilize the oats.
 Oat flakes or instant cereal have changed their original shape and lost much of their nutritional value due to the method used to cook them faster.

 The difference between different types of oatmeal (sliced, oatmeal, quick boil, etc.) is how the whole cereal is processed.
-No matter what you prefer, all oats are healthy whole grains, and all oats have the same nutritional value.
+No matter what you prefer, all oats are healthy whole grains and have the same nutritional value.

 By the way, if you’re interested in How To Preserve Green Onions, check out my article on that.

-This video shows the Shelf life of Rolled out and steel cut Oats.
+This video shows the Shelf life of Rolled and steel-cut Oats.

 Types of OatsShelf life of Oatmeal